Samuel Bronston: King of Kings

 Actor Jeffrey Hunter was cast as Jesus after John Ford had suggested him as a candidate, having directed him in The Searchers (1956) and Sergeant Rutledge (1960).
 Ray was familiar with Hunter, having directed him in The True Story of Jesse James (1957).
 Bronston agreed because of Hunter's striking blue eyes, explaining: "I really chose him for his eyes.
 It was important that the man playing Christ have memorable eyes."
-Principal photography began on April 24, 1960, and ended on October 4.
-For King of Kings (1961), Bronston continued his pre-selling financial method, in which financing of the film was provided by private investors.
-Pierre S. du Pont III contributed $1.375 million of the film's $7 million production budget, according to Variety.
+Principal photography began on 24 April 1960 and ended on 4 October.
+For King of Kings (1961), Bronston continued to pre-sell his films to international distributors and had private investors finance the production budget.
+Among them was Pierre S. du Pont III, who contributed nearly $1.4 million of the film's $7 million production budget.

 After the 1960 Cannes Film Festival, MGM studio president Joseph Vogel and other studio executives visited the set during filming, and became interested in securing the distribution rights due to their concurrent success of Ben-Hur (1959).
 By December 1960, Bronston sold the distribution rights to Metro-Goldwyn-Mayer (MGM).
 The studio did not provide any financing towards the film, but Bronston signed guarantee bonds with MGM, ensuring the film's completion.

 King of Kings was released in October 1961 and received mixed reviews from film critics.
 Bosley Crowther, in his New York Times review, felt the filmmakers had "missed or disguised certain happenings that were dramatic and important in Jesus' life.
 They have obfuscated the healings, avoided the miracles and skipped altogether the judgment of Jesus as a blasphemer and seditionist by the Jews ...
 In short, the essential drama of the messianic issue has been missed and the central character has been left to perform quietly in a series of collateral tableaux."
 However, at the box office, King of Kings earned $8 million in distributor rentals from the United States and Canada.